Charlie Ross (singer)

-Charlie Ross, sometimes billed as Charles Ross III, was an American singer who had some chart success as part of a group, and as a pop and country singer.
+Charlie Ross, sometimes billed as Charles Ross III, is an American singer who had some chart success as part of a group, and as a pop and country singer.
 He was born in Greenville, Mississippi.
 He was employed as a disk jockey at WDDT, before joining the group Phantom, which eventually became Eternity's Children.
 While still a member of Eternity's Children, he released his first solo record.
 In the mid-1970s he was working as a disk jockey at KFJZ.
 During this time he released two singles for Big Tree Records which charted nationally in the pop field.
 "Thanks for the Smiles" reached #61 in 1975, and "Without Your Love (Mr. Jordan)" just missed the top-40 at #42 in 1976.
 The single was re-imagined for a different audience, and became a Billboard "Top Country Pick" and "Without Your Love" charted higher in the country genre, at #13, in 1976.
 He had more charting country singles for Town House Records in 1982, where his "The High Cost of Loving" appeared at #33, and "Are We In Love (Or Am I)" was #45.
 Subsequently he continued his radio hosting duties, and started his own companies in communications and music production.